raiden-02/CyberRunner/server/DEPLOY.md

 Caddy terminates HTTPS and proxies to Node on `127.0.0.1:2567`. systemd runs the built server.
 Postgres is local.
 Secrets live in `/opt/CyberRunner/server.env` (not in git).

-Repo path on the droplet: `/opt/CyberRunner`
+Repo path on the production host: `/opt/CyberRunner`

 ## Architecture